MelvinQM/IOT-Personal/docs/embedded/code.md

 #include <BLEServer.h>
 ```

-#### 2.1.1 Initialization
+**Initialization**:

-Initializes the BLE server, sets up the service and characteristic.
+To initialize the BLE server and to set up the service and characteristic.
 ```c++
 BLEDevice::init("ESP32 Bluetooth server");
 pServer = BLEDevice::createServer();